 Talking about his new role as Senior Vice President for A&R at Motown Records, Ne-Yo said, “I’m excited about the position because it allows me to help out the hundreds of thousands of young artists I come across every single day.
 At the other side of the same card, it’s definitely a learning experience.
 The language of an executive and the language of an artist are not always the same language.
 Another thing that Motown is doing right now is artist development, which is something that record labels just don’t do anymore.
 That’s kind of one of the things that attracted me to the job, the position in the first place.
 With an artist, it’s about the vibe and the energy and the emotion and the passion.
 With the executive, it’s about the numbers and the bottom line and staying out of the red.
 It definitely is something that I’m getting better at, I’ll say that.”

-Watch the mini concert and interview at soundcheck.walmart.com.
+The mini concert and interview can be viewed at soundcheck.walmart.com.
 Check out additional pictures from Ne-Yo’s appearance after the cut.
 Continue reading